 Take the Quiz Before You Read the Report

-As part of the Pew News IQ Project, people are invited to test their own news IQ by taking an interactive quiz now available on the Pew Research Center’s Web site.
+As part of the Pew Research Center's Knowledge Project, people are invited to test their own news IQ by taking an interactive quiz now available on the Pew Research Center's Web site.
 The short quiz includes the same questions that were included in the national poll.
 Participants will instantly learn how they did on the quiz in comparison with the general public as well as with people like them.
-To take the quiz, click on this link: http://pewresearch.org/politicalquiz
+To take the quiz, click on this link: http://pewresearch.org/newsiq/

-Read the full report What Does the Public Know? on the the Pew Research Center's Web site.
+Read the full report Public Knows Basic Facts About Financial Crisis on the the Pew Research Center for the People & the Press' Web site.